 - Fishbone diagrams: great root cause analysis tool;

 - 5 Whys analysis: good for establishing a relationship between each event in the entire incident; and

 - Bowtie analysis: good for understanding the “big picture,” from the flow of safety events to root causes to consequences.

 Final Thoughts on Risk Analysis in Aviation SMS

 Each service provider must develop safety risk analysis and assessment procedures that provide a consistent and systematic approach for dealing with incoming safety issues, regardless of whether the reported issue is reactive or proactive in nature.
 These defined procedures will include what your organization deems as "acceptable" or "unacceptable" safety risks and who has the authority to accept the identified risk.

 The world is always changing.
 We cannot stop change.
-If you have developed your risk management processes ten years ago, you cannot remain confident that these processes continue to be the best suited for your organization.
+If you developed your risk management processes ten years ago, you cannot remain confident that these processes continue to be the best suited for your organization.
 Risk analysis processes must be reviewed and customized occasionally to ensure they remain relevant and suitable for your organization's operating environment.

 It is not uncommon for aviation service providers to adopt more sophisticated risk management techniques as their SMS matures and their SMS data management capabilities improve.